Governor Tom Wolf Pushes New Scholarship Fund To Make Colleges More Affordable

 Co-sponsor PA Rep. Patty Kim, a Harrisburg Democrat, says this is needed now to keep our young people in the state of Pennsylvania.

 “We need to capture these special people, give them the resources and the tools so we can fill in and reverse the great resignation.
-This is so timely,” says Kim.MORE NEWS: Transportation Secretary Pete Buttigieg Says Pittsburgh Will Play Role In Switch To Electric Vehicles
+This is so timely,” says Kim.MORE NEWS: Train's 'AM Gold Tour' Featuring Jewel And Blues Traveler Coming To Star Lake

 In the end, it will be up to the Republican-controlled Legislature whether this Nellie Bly Scholarship Program becomes law or not.
 It’s in the governor’s proposed budget, but there is no guarantee Republicans will leave it in.